 Causes of Rotator Cuff Tears

-- Poor blood supply to parts of the tendons, giving them less ability to maintain themselves when stressed and less ability to heal after injury.
+- Poor blood supply to parts of the tendons, giving them less ability to maintain themselves when stressed and less ability to heal after an injury.

 - Instability.
 Laxity of the ligaments may be inherited or due to stretching for athletic performance.
 This allows the head of the humerus to move upwards and impinge on the structures above, eventually injuring the rotator cuff.